alextes/knowledge/ask-ljharb-anything.md

 * Should you favor small modules over bigger modules?
 (0)
 * Should you write small utility functions yourself or use things like lodash and rambda where possible?
 (3)
 * Should I lock dependencies on my app or module?
 (3)
+* Can I require relative to the project root to shorten the path?
+(3)